sagemath/trac_to_gh/Issue 2030.md

 # Issue 2030: hg_[doc|extcode|scripts] docstring is wrong about the repo

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2030

 Original creator: mabshoff